Since every novel starts with the cover, we will discuss the best romance book cover designs and their aesthetic interpretation in this article.

 The chat bubble’s quirky element lets the reader know that this book is a novel and not a comic book.

 Final Thoughts: Romance Book Covers

 Like in other booking categories, the designer who creates art for romantic book covers needs to be mindful of the visual style guidelines connected to the genre.

-In the end, the goal of every book design is to quicken someone’s curiosity, so he or she opens it up and starts reading.
+In the end, the goal of every book design is to quicken someone’s curiosity, so they open it up and start reading.